 In accordance with the exemption available to foreign private issuers under NASDAQ rules, we do not follow the requirements of the NASDAQ rules with regard to the process of nominating directors, and instead, follow Israeli law and practice, in accordance with which our Board of Directors (or a committee thereof or a certain number of directors serving thereon) is authorized to recommend to our shareholders director nominees for election.
 Under the Israeli Companies Law and our amended and restated articles of association, nominations for directors may also be added to the agenda of a future general meeting, upon the request of any one or more shareholders holding at least one percent (1%) of our outstanding voting power.
 Furthermore, under the Companies Law, any one or more shareholders holding, in the aggregate (i) 5% of our outstanding shares and 1% of our outstanding voting power or (ii) 5% of our outstanding voting power, may request the Board of Directors to summon a general meeting in order to nominate one or more persons for election as directors at a special meeting.
 However, any such shareholder may make such a nomination only if a written notice of such shareholders' intent to make such nomination has been given to the chairman of the board (or, if we have no such chairman of our Board of Directors, our chief executive officer).
-Any such notice must include certain information we are required under the Israeli Companies Law to provide to our shareholders, the consent of the proposed director nominee(s) to serve as our director(s) if elected and a declaration signed by the nominee(s) declaring that there is no limitation under the Israeli Companies Law preventing their election and that all of the information that is required under the Israeli Companies Law to be provided to us in connection with such election has been provided.
+Any such notice must include certain information we are required under the Israeli Companies Law to provide to our shareholders, the consent of the proposed director nominee(s) to serve as our director(s) if elected and a declaration signed by the nominee(s) declaring that there is no limitation under the Israeli Companies Law to be provided to us in connection with such election has been provided.